Reps. Matt Gaetz and Marjorie Taylor Greene rally in Maricopa County to keep 'big lie' going

 “I think they might be here to figure out how much support Trump will get and they’ll tell Trump about it,” Jim Sharvat, 71, of Gilbert, Ariz., told Yahoo News.
 “I think he’s searching out to see how many people are interested in voting for him.”

-It’s also possible that Gaetz and Green were scouting on their own behalf.
+It’s also possible that Gaetz and Greene were scouting on their own behalf.

 “This is a crowd that I don’t think anyone not named Donald Trump running for president in 2024 could get,” Gaetz boasted at one point.

 Either way, the impressive showing made clear that there’s a hunger among many Republicans for the agenda Trump popularized.
-Reading their audience, the two headliners drilled down and vented over illegal immigration at the southern border, over the conflict between the Israelis and the Palestinians, the cancelation of the Keystone XL pipeline, COVID restrictions and Dr. Anthony Fauci, and RINO members of their own party.
+Reading their audience, the two headliners drilled down and vented over illegal immigration at the southern border, the conflict between the Israelis and the Palestinians, the cancellation of the Keystone XL pipeline, COVID restrictions and Dr. Anthony Fauci, and RINO members of their own party.

-Only occasionally did it slip that the highly partisan Maricopa County audit would not swiftly usher Trump back behind the resolute desk to restore everything Biden has spent the past four months overturning.
+Only occasionally did it slip that the highly partisan Maricopa County audit would not swiftly usher Trump back behind the Resolute desk to restore everything Biden has spent the past four months overturning.

-“What’s it going to take to make Arizona a red state again,” Gaetz asked Rep. Paul Gosar, R-Ariz., during a round table following his speech.
+“What’s it going to take to make Arizona a red state again?”
+Gaetz asked Rep. Gosar during a roundtable following his speech.

-“It’s placing America First,” Gosar responded.
+“It’s placing America first,” Gosar responded.
 “And that’s what’s going to get it done.”

 For most Democrats, and a notable minority of Republicans, Gaetz and Greene are simply perpetuating an insurrection that won’t quite die, pushing discredited conspiracy theories about voter fraud, defending those who violently attacked the Capitol and exalting in the glory of the man behind it all.

 “We really feel strongly that we will not forget Jan.
 6,” Heather, a 46-year-old protester from Mesa told Yahoo News.
 “Greene was there.
 Gaetz was there.
-They were laughing, they were having a good time… that’s not alright.”
+They were laughing, they were having a good time ... that’s not all right.”

 On Wednesday, before the House voted to establish a bipartisan commission to investigate the Jan.
 6 riot at the U.S. Capitol by Trump’s supporters, Greene portrayed the insurrectionists as the victims, saying “the people who breached the Capitol on Jan.
 6 are being abused.”